nkh/P5-App-Asciio/documentation/mdbook_asciio/src/guide/installation.md

 ## Windows

-In the windows environment, you can use asciio through WSL or cygwin.
+In the windows environment, you can use asciio through msys2 or WSL or cygwin.

+### windows msys2 package

+[P5-App-Asciio-msys2](https://github.com/qindapao/P5-App-Asciio-msys2), Here are the complete packaging and installation instructions.

 ### WSL